ucsd-dsc-arts/dsc160-midterm-group-8/README.md

 ![Scatter Matrix](https://raw.githubusercontent.com/ucsd-dsc-arts/dsc160-midterm-group-8/master/results/scatter_matrix.png)

 Interactive plots discussing some of the more interesting associations are in **results/bokeh_plots**.
-Please run and look at this notebook -- it's actually where most of the actual results work is (bokeh plots aren't embeddable in this readme or in the Github view of .ipynb files).
+Please run and look at this notebook -- it's actually where most of the actual results work is (bokeh plots aren't embeddable in this readme or in the Github view of .ipynb files), containing analysis of some of the more interesting associations between the named features.

 ## Discussion